pyinstaller/pyinstaller/doc/operating-mode.rst

 The |bootloader| starts Python with no target for standard output or input.
 Do this when your script has a graphical interface for user input and can properly report its own diagnostics.

+As noted in section 16.1.2 of the CPython manual Appendix, a file extention of `.pyw` suppresses the console window that normally appears.
+Likewise, a console window will not be provided when using a :file:`myscript.pyw` script with |PyInstaller|.

 Hiding the Source Code